-

 Shareholder Engagement Statement

-Barclays Investment Solutions Limited (BISL) is a subsidiary of Barclays Bank PLC, which carries out, among other services, investment management activities, predominantly using multi-manager and fund-of-fund arrangements.
+Barclays Investment Solutions Limited (BISL) is a subsidiary of Barclays Bank PLC, which carries out, among other services, investment management activities, predominantly using multi-manager and fund-of-fund arrangements.1

-We delegate the selection of assets, including shares, to other investment managers, by either investing into a fund or by giving a number of managers a portion of the money that we raise to invest on our behalf.
-These third-party managers are selected via a thorough due diligence process and are subject to ongoing monitoring.
-The due diligence process focuses on identifying managers that we believe can generate the best risk-adjusted returns in the asset class or strategy, which we are seeking to delegate, as well as ongoing monitoring.
-In the event that we select stocks in-house, our aim is to grow capital over the long term.
+BISL delegate the selection of assets, including shares, to other investment managers, by either investing into a fund or by giving a number of managers a portion of the money raised to invest on our behalf.
+These third-party managers are selected via a due diligence process and are subject to ongoing monitoring.
+The due diligence process focuses on identifying managers that we believe could deliver competitive investment returns for our clients and create long-term value for stakeholders.

-This statement provides BISL’s approach with regards to each requirement as set out under Article 3g of the new European Shareholder Rights Directive II (SRD II).
+This statement provides BISL’s approach with regards to each requirement as set out under Article 3g of the European Shareholder Rights Directive II (SRD II) as implemented in the FCA Handbook at COBS 2.2B.

 Integration of shareholder engagement in BISL’s investment strategy: